 Questions about the nature of the Market are a staple conversation I often have with brands in different capacities & stages of their China journey.

-These are insights based on mine & GMA’s experience working extensively in E-Commerce over the years, evidently, there are always different views but here are my ten cents (excuse the terrible pun).
+These are insights based on my & GMA’s experience working extensively in E-Commerce over the years, evidently, there are always different views but here are my ten cents (excuse the terrible pun).

 Here’s to your Growth & Prosperity in China in the Year of the Dog!